Linda is a seasoned online writer. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Redwood decking is a popular choice partly because of its beautiful natural color, which means you don’t have to go to the added expense of applying a stain.
 Redwood is naturally resistant to decay and cuts nicely.
-It is a durable wood that will stand up to wear and the elements, but does command a higher price tag than pressure treated pine.
+It is a durable wood that will stand up to wear and the elements but commands a higher price tag than pressure-treated pine.

 Cypress decking is popular in the South and along the Atlantic seaboard because that’s where most cypress wood is grown and harvested.
-For that reason, can be an expensive decking material—especially for homeowners in other parts of the country.
+For that reason, it can be an expensive decking material—especially for homeowners in other parts of the country.

 Cypress decks weather beautifully, ultimately achieving a silver-gray appearance.
 It wears to a splinterless finish, holds nails and its shape.
 Once it has weathered to your satisfaction, you can apply a sealer to maintain the color.
 Sealing will also prolong the life of your cypress deck.

-These composite decking materials are a combination of recycled wood and plastic fibers that are stained to look like actual wood.
-Composite decks are strong, withstand the elements and are easy care.
+These composite decking materials combine recycled wood and plastic fibers that are stained to look like actual wood.
+Composite decks are strong, withstand the elements, and are easy to care for.
 They look surprisingly like real wood (with a semi-realistic wood texture) and will outlast the real deal by years.
-Some lesser brands are susceptible to staining, mildew and slips, so be sure to do your homework before purchasing.
+Some lesser brands are susceptible to staining, mildew, and slips, so be sure to do your homework before purchasing.

 Wood/plastic composite decking systems are not cheap, but at least one major manufacturer has come up with a budget-friendly product that may offer frugal homeowners a good option.
 The color selection and options are limited, but it is a better value than exotic hardwood decks.

-It requires no maintenance except and occasional cleaning and is available in a variety of fade-resistant colors and textured finishes.
+It requires no maintenance except an occasional cleaning and is available in various fade-resistant colors and textured finishes.
 And it is cool underfoot, unlike natural wood and composites.
 Be advised that some vinyl decks look cheap and can become slippery when wet.
 Over time, vinyl decking will sag more than natural wood.